 – Boxes / Sharpies /Packing Tape / OCD (just kidding… maybe)

 1) Designate one room of your house as the “Moving Room.”
 Everyone should know that nothing in this room is to be touched.
 This room is for boxes and furniture that are clean, packed, and ready to load.
 If you can completely clear out a room, that’s great.
-If not, work around the room’s stuff (I am way too OCD for this).
+If not, work around the room’s stuff (I am too OCD for this).
 Make sure you clean this room from top to bottom before you start storing everything in it.
-If at all possible, try to use a room downstairs (you’ll thank me later).
+If possible, try to use a room downstairs (you’ll thank me later).

-2) I start packing 1-2 months in advance; trust me, it’s not that bad.
+2) I start packing 1-2 months in advance; trust me, it’s not bad.
 Make sure you collect as many boxes as possible, and when you think you have enough, get more!

-3) The first things you will pack are your decorations and storage rooms like the garage and attic.
+3) The first things you will pack are your decorations and storage rooms, like the garage and attic.
 The idea is that none of this stuff is truly needed so that it won’t be missed.
-This also gives you a chance to start purging items you’ve been storing for years that you no longer want or need.
-Suppose you have a lot of stuff to get rid of the plan to keep this all in one space.
+This also allows you to start purging items you’ve been storing for years that you no longer want or need.
+Suppose you have a lot of stuff to eliminate the plan to keep this all in one space.
 Then when you have enough, you can call a local charity and have them pick it up.
 I usually drop it off myself as I go into town.